top of page

 Working Papers

 • When Automation Meets Accountability: International Evidence from Robotics Adoption and ESG Incidents, with Sadok El Ghoul, Omrane Guedhami, and Siqi Wei.
-(Draft available upon request)
+(Link)

 • Using global industrial robotics data as a proxy for automation, and ESG incident measures as a proxy for ESG risk, we find that robotics stock and flow are positively associated with higher firm-level ESG risk, including the frequency of ESG incidents, the overall ESG risk index, and the severity, reach, and novelty of these incidents.